Investing in Emerging Markets

 Course Number 1462

-The second theme is that the poor have purchasing power and represent a viable market as illustrated through affordable housing initiatives in the US and in profitable commercial and residential projects in the developing world.
+Fourth, that the (relatively) poor have purchasing power and represent a viable market as illustrated through affordable housing initiatives in the US and in profitable commercial and residential projects in the developing world.
 Market gaps (absence of products and services) and density of population can lead to opportunities.
 Although financial distress and the lack of infrastructure impede development, they can be overcome by innovation and creative partnerships.